 Being a small village, Graysville does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Graysville who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in Graysville have a bachelor's degree or advanced degree.
+The education level of Graysville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.52% of adults 25 and older in Graysville have a college degree.

 The people who call Graysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Graysville residents report their race to be White.
 Important ancestries of people in Graysville include German, Irish, French, British, and Czech.